 1. Lack of Cybersecurity Training

-Resolution: Avoiding data breaches like this one can be achieved through investment in the development team, including cybersecurity awareness training and the adoption of a comprehensive information security program.
+Resolution: Avoiding data breaches like this can be achieved through investment in the development team, including cybersecurity awareness training and adopting a comprehensive information security program.

-Resolution: This type of attack is most commonly caused by malware or phishing scams.
+Resolution: This attack is most commonly caused by malware or phishing scams.
 Ensure your staff understand security protocols with regular, thorough training.

 2. Lack of Oversight

-An unauthorized user gained access to Clearview’s Android application package, which was stored in an unsecured Amazon S3 public cloud space and reportedly contained over 3 billion images scraped from public social media profiles.
+An unauthorized user accessed Clearview’s Android application package, stored in an unsecured Amazon S3 public cloud space and reportedly contained over 3 billion images scraped from public social media profiles.

 Resolution: Secondary controls like database encryption could have prevented this exposure of credentials and source code.
 Adequate governance could reduce the risk of this type of mistake.

-A lack of authentication and encryption by Jailcore left completely exposed the sensitive personal data — including names, prescriptions, mealtimes and bathroom habits — of thousands of U.S. state and county inmates as well as jail staff.
+A lack of authentication and encryption by Jailcore exposed the sensitive personal data — including names, prescriptions, mealtimes, and bathroom habits — of thousands of U.S. state and county inmates and jail staff entirely.

-Resolution: Improved oversight or change control is key to avoiding data breaches of this type.
+Resolution: Improved oversight or change control is vital to avoiding data breaches of this type.
 Working with a CISO or managed security service provider can eliminate risk.

 3. Inadequate Risk Management

-Resolution: Avoiding data breaches like this one requires a commitment to information risk management.
-Regular investment in the adoption of security frameworks like NIST CSF can help reduce risk.
+Resolution: Avoiding data breaches like this requires a commitment to information risk management.
+Regular investment in adopting security frameworks like NIST CSF can help reduce risk.

-A misconfigured Amazon S3 bucket belonging to Tetrad left the personal information of 120 million Americans exposed.
+A misconfigured Amazon S3 bucket belonging to Tetrad exposed the personal information of 120 million Americans.
 The analytics firm responded rapidly, locking down the data within a week of discovering the vulnerability.

-Resolution: Improved change control processes would have helped in avoiding this data breach.
-Standard operating procedures should include regular penetration testing, as well as details of how and when to report a breach.
+Resolution: Improved change control processes would have helped avoid this data breach.
+Standard operating procedures should include regular penetration testing and details of how and when to report a breach.

 Be Proactive to Avoid Data Breaches

-Regulatory safeguards implemented to protect user privacy are not enough to secure your data.
-The public sector is not immune to data breaches — hackers are targeting councils and governments and threatening to leak citizen data or holding systems for ransom.
-And new threats are always evolving as online criminals grow more sophisticated in their efforts to circumvent security measures.
+Regulatory safeguards to protect user privacy are not enough to secure your data.
+The public sector is not immune to data breaches — hackers target councils and governments and threaten to leak citizen data or hold systems for ransom.
+And new threats are constantly evolving as online criminals grow more sophisticated in their efforts to circumvent security measures.

-Avoiding data breaches isn’t just about reacting when an incident occurs or a new threat appears.
+Avoiding data breaches isn’t just about reacting when an incident occurs, or a new threat appears.
 Securing your systems and data requires a proactive approach to information security.
-Invest in organization-wide awareness through employee training and regularly review both threats and vulnerabilities.
+Invest in organization-wide awareness through employee training and regularly review threats and vulnerabilities.

-Working with information security experts you can trust is an important step toward avoiding data breaches like those listed above.
-At AISN, we take cybersecurity seriously and we’ll help your organization do the same.
+Working with information security experts you can trust is essential to avoiding data breaches like those listed above.
+At AISN, we take cybersecurity seriously and help your organization do the same.
 Contact us today to learn more about how to protect your data.